JongliSojal/URI/README.md

-# uri
+# URI solutions Volume 001

- This is my personal solutions of some URI problems that I tried and got accepted.
+ This is my personal solutions of some URI problems that I tried at my young age and got accepted.
 Obviously they are not the best solutions !